Lukapeng77/DBI-Lab-Website/index.md

 # DBI Lab's Website

-A brief description of DBI Lab.
+A brief description of DBI Lab: what our main tasks are and what we aim to do to improve or enhance human's life.

 {% include section.html %}